 In 2009, the voters in Colorado voted in favor of bringing medical cannabis to the Centennial State.
-Four short years later, recreational cannabis, properly refered to as adult use cannabis was also voted into law.
-With both programs living side by side, many people have wondered what is the difference between medical and adult use cannabis?
+Four short years later, recreational cannabis, properly referred to as adult-use cannabis was also voted into law.
+With both programs living side by side, many people have wondered what is the difference between medical and adult-use cannabis?

 The medical cannabis program in Colorado allows citizens age 18 and up to apply for a medical marijuana card.
 There is a long list of ailments that qualify an individual for a cannabis prescription.
 If your doctor deems you suitable for medical cannabis you will be prescribed an allotment of 6 plants.
 Patients are able to grow their plants themselves, or they can elect to sign over their plant count to a dispensary to grow on their behalf.
 A medical dispensary’s plant count is based on the number of patients that have assigned them their plants.
 The more patients a dispensary has, the more plants they are allowed to grow.
 When a patient assigns their plants to a dispensary, they become a member of the dispensary and receive benefits in the form of discounts on products.
 This mutually beneficial relationship allows dispensaries to thrive and patients to have a wider selection of products to choose from.

 Regardless of where a patient assigns their plants, they can shop at any medical dispensary throughout the state.
 Patients are able to purchase up to 2 ounces (56 grams) of flower daily or the equivalency in edibles or concentrates.
 The Colorado medical program equates one gram of concentrate to one gram of flower, so a patient could purchase up to 2 ounces of concentrate at one time.
 Edibles are a bit different.
 1000 milligrams of edibles is equivalent to one gram of flower, so a medical patient could purchase up to 56,000 milligrams of edibles at one time.